 Looking for an alternative to internal French doors but have limited space?
 Look no further than our range of internal folding sliding doors.
 These doors are designed from multiple panels of wood, each attached to the next via a hinge which allows to you fold the doors open and closed; concertina style.

 As well as folding, doors such as these also slide along a fixed range of motion.
 They do this because they are tethered to rails which run along the bottom or top of the door (or sometimes both).
 This is necessary, since these doors can be considerably large – ranging from just under two metres wide to just over four.
 Without the aid of a guide rail, a door like this would either swing across the room or scrape against the floor – but with one, such problems are entirely absent.
 If you need to cover a large gap, then, a folding door like the ones you see here would offer just the solution.

 These doors come in a number of different arrangements to suit a number of different settings.
 There are those which consist of just two panels, extending from the same side of the door.
 Then there are much larger ones, which consist of as many as six panels.
-Some designs employ equal numbers of panels on each side, allowing the entire thing to open from the centre in the same style as a French door.
+Some designs employ equal numbers of panels on each side, allowing the entire thing to open from the centre in the same style as French doors.
 Others are asymmetrical, opening from just one side.